luraess/geo-hpc-course/README.md

 Set the default `viz = false` flag to `true` if you want to plot output in all codes beyond step 2.

 #### Running Julia MPI
 This section is about launching a Julia MPI script.
-For [MPI.jl] install notes, refer to the [Advanced start Julia MPI](#advanced-start) section and the [MPI.jl] docs.
+For [MPI.jl] install notes, refer to the [Advanced start - Julia MPI](#julia-mpi) section and the [MPI.jl] docs.

 _Note: The concise Julia MPI scripts are inspired from [this 2D python script](https://github.com/omlins/adios2-tutorial/blob/main/example/mpi_diffusion2D.py)._